bwattle/28-Bounce-VB/README.md

 Much more work is required befor this project is viable.

-This comes from Chapter 8 of the Sam Davis http://www.pedc.com.au/sdd.php
+This comes from Chapter 8 of the Sam Davis SDD text: http://www.pedc.com.au/sdd.php